Erasmus+ 2022 Mobility

 How do you perceive the positives of the Erasmus+ program?

-The Erasmus+ program helped me establish new friendships, cooperation across the whole of Europe and broaden my horizons.
+The Erasmus+ program helped me establish new friendships, and cooperation across the whole of Europe and broaden my horizons.
 Thanks to this program, I looked at new interesting places where I had never been before.
 The opportunity to leave your comfort zone and not be afraid to grow and gain new experiences.

 Transfer of acquired information/skills into professional and personal practice: